 Lutemax® is a patented lutein & zeaxanthin ingredient clinically demonstrated to support vision and other areas of health.

-Lutemax is patented form of lutein and zeaxanthin.
+Lutemax is a patented form of lutein and zeaxanthin.
 These two natural compounds protect the eyes from age-related disorders and provide other health benefits.
 In this review, we will cover Lutemax’s advantages over generic lutein and zeaxanthin ingredients:

 - Patented formula.
 Lutemax’s preparation and unique composition, which includes both natural forms of zeaxanthin, is protected by multiple patents.